MrRobinOfficial/Guide-UnrealEngine/README.md

 </td></tr></table>

-You can read more about <a href="https://docs.unrealengine.com/5.1/en-US/asserts-in-unreal-engine/" target="_blank">here</a>!
+You can read more about [Assertions from the docs](https://docs.unrealengine.com/5.1/en-US/asserts-in-unreal-engine/).

 ## 🔔 Delegates